11 Using AI to learn

 11.4 Resources

-Copilot suggested a ten web resources from well-known websites that sounded like they would explain how to use AI to learn new skills.
+Copilot suggested ten web resources from well-known websites that sounded like they would explain how to use AI to learn new skills.
 None of them existed.

 11.5 Exercises